 My daughter is only two.
 As such, she’s a bit below the recommended age for these books (3+), however we’ve had some good fun reading them nonetheless.

-How Does My Garden Grow is her favourite of the two environmental books for kids, and mine too actually.
+How Does My Garden Grow is her favourite of the two environmental books for kids.
+And mine too, actually!
 It’s all about a little girl from the city called Sophie, who goes to stay in the countryside with her grandparents for the summer.
-At her grandparents she prepares a plot and plants some seeds, helping them to grow, and learning all about gardening as she goes.
+At her grandparents she prepares a plot and plants some seeds, helping them to grow.
+All the while learning all about gardening as she goes.

-The message isn’t entirely lost on my daughter – she has fun pointing out all of the different vegetables, and I’m sure it’s going to be a favourite as she grows older.
-I also love the retro style illustrations:
+The message isn’t entirely lost on my daughter.
+She has fun pointing out all of the different vegetables, and I’m sure it’s going to be a favourite as she grows older.
+I also love the retro-style illustrations.

 As a fun book for kids to read at home though then I’m not so sure.
-It might be hard to involve children in the story as it is very linear – all that happens is that they quickly and easily clean up the river; and there is little in terms of the characters or the plot to hold their attention.
+It might be hard to involve children in the story as it is very linear.
+All that happens is that they quickly and easily clean up the river, and there is little in terms of the characters or the plot to hold their attention.

 What are your favourite environmental books for kids?

-Floris Books kindly sent me two books to review – all views, words and images are my own.
+Floris Books kindly sent me two books to review.
+All views, words, and images are my own.
 See my disclosure policy for more information.